jyoung4242/articles/pathfinding/pathfindingpart1.md

   }
 ```

-So for Example, if i aid starting node is A, and endingnode is D, then the returned array would look like.
+So for Example, if I said starting node is A, and endingnode is D, then the returned array would look like.

 ```ts
 //[Node C, Node D]